-Ankokuji Temple: the Best Hidden Autumn Leaves Spot in Japan
+Ankokuji Temple: the Best Hidden Autumn Leaves Spot in Hyogo

 It’s like a painting, but you can actually see this breathtaking scenery in Japan during autumn!
-The hidden temple, Ankokuji is turning into bright red color of Dodan Tsutsuji (Azalea) trees and it’s definitely one of best scenery to capture!
+The hidden temple, Ankokuji Temple in Hyogo Prefecture is turning into bright red color of Dodan Tsutsuji (Azalea) trees and it’s definitely one of best scenery to capture!

 This amazing view can be seen at Ankokuji Temple (安国寺) in Toyooka City, Hyogo Prefecture.
 The temple is best known for the Dodan Tsutsuji (Azalea) trees and it’s one of most popular autumn leaves viewing spots in the country.